quii/learn-go-with-tests/io.md

 It was pragmatic to ignore that at the time as we already had failing tests.
 If we had tried to tackle it at the same time we would be juggling two things at once.

-If we get an error we'll want to inform the user there was some kind of problem by returning a `500` status code and some kind of message.
+If we get an error we'll want to inform the user there was a problem by returning a `500` status code and a message.
 We'll also want to log it, but we'll get onto that in a later chapter.

 Let's try and return the error in our function